StanfordSNR/guardian-agent/README.md

 [can](https://heipei.github.io/2015/02/26/SSH-Agent-Forwarding-considered-harmful/)
 [be](https://news.ycombinator.com/item?id=9425805)
 [dangerous](https://lyte.id.au/2012/03/19/ssh-agent-forwarding-is-a-bug/): the
-local ssh-agent signs unauthenticated forwarded challenges using the user's private key.
+local ssh-agent hast to sign opaque challenges using the user's private key, without knowing (a) what intermediary host is asking for the signature, (b) what remote server that intermediary host wants to authenticate to, or (c) what command the intermediary host wants to execute on the remote server.

 A compromised intermediary can send rogue challenges and use the user's identity to authenticate to other servers or to run unauthorized commands.
+So you might enable ssh-agent forwarding and be asked yes or no on signing "something," and you think it's allowing an EC2 machine to run "git push" to GitHub.
+But actually it's allowing a different EC2 machine (that you also are logged in to) to connect to some other sensitive server that you have permissions on and add an evil key to your authorized_keys file.)

 SSH Guardian Agent provides secure SSH agent forwarding.
 A user first runs `sga-guard` on her local machine (on which she stores her private SSH keys) to